-- Statewide assessments (i.e., California Assessment of Student Performance and Progress [CAASPP] System, which includes the Smarter Balanced Summative Assessments for students in the general education population and the California Alternate Assessments [CAAS] for English language arts/literacy [ELA] and mathematics given in grades three through eight and grade eleven.
+- Statewide assessments (i.e., California Assessment of Student Performance and Progress [CAASPP] System, which includes the Smarter Balanced Summative Assessments for students in the general education population and the California Alternate Assessments [CAAs] for English language arts/literacy [ELA] and mathematics given in grades three through eight and grade eleven.
 Only eligible students may participate in the administration of the CAAs.
 CAAs items are aligned with alternate achievement standards, which are linked with the Common Core State Standards [CCSS] for students with the most significant cognitive disabilities); and - The percentage of students who have successfully completed courses that satisfy the requirements for entrance to the University of California and the California State University, or career technical education sequences or programs of study.

-CAASPP Test Results in ELA and Mathematics for All Students

-Grades Three through Eight and Grade Eleven (School Year 2016-17)
+CAASPP Test Results in ELA and Mathematics for All Students Grades Three through Eight and Grade Eleven Percentage of Students Meeting or Exceeding the State Standard

-Per Percentage of Students Meeting or Exceeding the State Standards Sch iool Dis trict St ate Subject 2015-16 2016-17 2015-16 2016-17 2015-16 2016-17 English Language Arts / Literacy (grades 3-8 and 11) 68% 76% 65% 69% 48% 48% Mathematics (grades 3-8 and 11) 41% 41% 43% 44% 36% 37%
+Subject School 2016-17 School 2017-18 District 2016-17 District 2017-18 State 2016-17 State 2017-18 English Language Arts / Literacy (grades 3-8 and 11) 76.0% 76.0% 69.0% 62.0% 48.0% 50.0% Mathematics (grades 3-8 and 11) 41.0% 42.0% 44.0% 42.0% 37.0% 38.0%